apache/mxnet/doc/build.md

 - `CUDA Toolkit >= v7.0` to run on nvidia GPUs
   - Requires GPU with support for `Compute Capability >= 2.0`
-- CUDNN to accelerate the GPU computation (only CUDNN 3 is supported)
+- CUDNN to accelerate the GPU computation
 - opencv for image augmentation

 We can edit `make/config.mk` to change the compile options, and then build by